Hayfield Secondary School: History

-The land that Hayfield Secondary sits on was at one time part of George Washington's Mount Vernon estate.
+The land on which Hayfield Secondary sits was historically part of George Washington's Mount Vernon estate.
 Because of a small natural spring underneath the school, the land served as a hay field.
+After Washington, the land itself changed hands numerous times.

+20th century

-The land itself changed hands numerous times, until 1956 when developers constructed the nearby Hayfield Farm Community, the first of many housing developments in the region.
-Hayfield Secondary opened its doors to middle school (7th and 8th grade) students as well as 9-10th grades during the 1968–1969 school year, while still under construction.
+In 1956, developers constructed the nearby Hayfield Farm Community, the first of many housing developments in the region.
+Hayfield Secondary opened its doors to middle school (7th and 8th grade) students and then to 9th and 10th grade students during the 1968–1969 school year, while still under construction.
 Floyd W. Worley was the first principal.

 The school is erroneously mentioned in Remember the Titans as being "all white."
-While at the time of the desegregation of the City of Alexandria's T.C.
-Williams High School, a large majority of Hayfield's students were white, it was racially integrated from the day of its first opening in 1968, drawing the majority of its students of color from the children of military men and women at nearby Fort Belvoir, home to the U.S. Army Corps of Engineers.
-The desegregation encouraging word "Diversity" even headed a section of the '73 yearbook, the fifth volume of the "Harvester."
+While at the time of the desegregation of T.C.
+Williams High School in Alexandria, Virginia, a large majority of Hayfield's students were white, it was racially integrated from the day of its first opening in 1968, drawing the majority of its students of color from the children of military men and women at nearby Fort Belvoir, home to the U.S. Army Corps of Engineers.
+The desegregation encouraging word "diversity" even headed a section of the 1973 yearbook, the fifth volume of the "Harvester."

-As the region which it serves grew, overcrowding became a major issue at Hayfield, and by the late 1990s it routinely exceeded its intended capacity with 4000+ students.
+As the region that the school serves grew, overcrowding became a major issue at Hayfield.
+By the late 1990s, the school routinely exceeded its intended capacity with over 4000 students.

+21st century

 A renovation of the school began in 2002 and was completed in 2005.
 Further helping to relieve the pressure on Hayfield was the opening of South County Secondary School, also in 2005.
 However, due to overcrowding at South County in its second year of operation and under-utilized capacity at Hayfield, Hayfield accommodated more students again from a boundary change with South County approved for the 2007–2008 school year.

 In 2022, the school's varsity boys basketball team completed a perfect season (32-0) and beat Battlefield High School, 67-47, in the Virginia High School League Class 6 State Championship.
 This was the school's first state title in basketball.

+In 2023, the school's varsity boys basketball team won a back-to-back Virginia High School League Class 6 State Championship.
+Hayfield beat Patriot High School 52-41.